PacificBiosciences/owl/README.md

 ```

 ## Output
 After running `owl score` there are two output files, `{prefix}.owl-motif-counts.txt` and `{prefix}.owl-scores.txt`.
-The scores file provides a summary score for each sample, whereas the motif file breaks down the score by motif.
+The score file provides a summary MSI score for each sample, whereas the motif file breaks down the score by motif.

 ### Summary score output
 | sample  | #high | #low   | %high |